PattrayusC/WordLadderBFS/README.md

 # Word Ladder

 A Java program word ladder that had 2 functionality.
-The first is to solve a word ladder puzzle that begins with two words, the other is to find any word from the input substring.

 1.)
 Solve a word ladder puzzle that begins with two words in .txt by using BFS from JGraphT.